danielmayorga/aoc_2022/README.md

 Runtime is O(V^3) + O(V!)...which is pretty bad, but our V's are pretty small.
 In my case there are 15 and it ran in < 1 second.

 ### Part 2

+I use a greedy algorithm to determine if the elephant or I should move.
+Aside from that I try all permutations which is super terrible runtime wise.
+Maybe there is some way to memoize data but I can't really figure out that logic?